Log Calabi-Yau mirror symmetry and non-archimedean disks

 \section{Conjectures}

-Now we give a number of conjectures indicating how we expect basic constructions from toric geometry to generalize to affine log Calabi-Yau varieties with maximal boundary. \begin{definition} By a {\it partial minimal model} for a log Calabi-Yau variety $U$ we mean a Zariski open inclusion $U \subset Y$ with $Y$ normal having divisorial boundary and such that the volume form has a pole on each irreducible component of the boundary. \end{definition} \begin{example} The elementary theory of theory of toric varieties implies that an affine (resp. complete) partial minimal model of an algebraic torus $U = T_M$ is the same thing as an affine (resp. complete) $T_M$-toric variety.
-More generally, any $T_M$-toric variety is a partial minimal model, and any partial minimal model is equal, outside codimension two, to a $T_M$-toric variety. \end{example}
+Now we give a number of conjectures indicating how we expect basic constructions from toric geometry to generalize to affine log Calabi-Yau varieties with maximal boundary.
+We continue to follow the notation of the paper, \cref{ass:basicsetup}, but exclusively in the case \cref{ex:affine}, so there are no formal schemes, and the main object is a smooth affine log CY $\bbU$ with maximal boundary.

+\begin{definition} By a {\it partial minimal model} for a log Calabi-Yau variety $\bbU$ we mean a Zariski open embedding $\bbU \subset \bbY$ with $\bbY$ normal having divisorial boundary and such that the volume form has a pole on each irreducible component of the boundary. \end{definition} \begin{example} The elementary theory of toric varieties implies that an affine (resp. complete) partial minimal model of an algebraic torus $\bbU = \bbT_M \coloneqq M \otimes_Z \bbG_m$ (where $M$ is a finite rank free Abelian group, the co-character lattice of $\bbT_M$) is the same thing as an affine (resp. complete) $\bbT_M$-toric variety.
+More generally, any $\bbT_M$-toric variety is a partial minimal model, and any partial minimal model is equal, outside codimension two, to a $\bbT_M$-toric variety. \end{example}